saisilinus/react-redux-typescript-boilerplate/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

+This app pairs well with this [node-js express template](https://github.com/saisilinus/node-express-mongoose-typescript-boilerplate)

 ## Table of Contents

 - [Available Scripts](#available-scripts)